Category:

 Brand Standards

-We expect franchising to emerge from this challenging time in good shape – and likely better than most – because of the strength of having locally-owned franchised businesses coupled with smart franchisor support.
+We expected franchising to emerge from this challenging time in good shape – and likely better than most – because of the strength of having locally-owned franchised businesses coupled with smart franchisor support.
 However, this requires creativity, planning, time, and patience.

 We wish you the best of luck in reopening your franchise systems, and do let us know if we can provide you with any guidance and support.